Create an original theme from a lower 3rd template

 point to the new images

 Looking at the original theme when running, we can see that only these two images seem to be used.
 However, it is better to be cautious and perform a systematic search in the code.
 Using the text editor (I use Notepad), I search the string IMG-Templates\Love\ which is the path to the original files.
+This string is found only 2 times for objects ImageExplicit# 2 and # 4.
+To make our theme fully functional, we simply change the directory and file names in these 2 objects.

 Take for example the object #2.
 I will change the directory name from Love to 20cents Viewmaster and the file name from bar.png to bar_viewmaster.png .
 Of course, inyour case, you will use your own directory and file names.
+We will then do the same for constellation of objects in the object #4.

 Here is what you'll get !